16 August 2016

 Statement from Queen Mary University of London (QMUL):

 The PACE trial was carried out according to the regulatory framework for UK clinical trials, which aims to ensure that trial participants can be confident that their information is only ever used according to their consent, and that their data is only shared under obligations of strict confidentiality.
-The outcomes were subject to the usual standards of peer review for published scientific research.

 For media information, contact:Joel Winston